A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

-\item We note, moreover, that $\CGWH$ is a cartesian closed monoidal category, \cite{Lewis,Strickland}.
+\item Most importantly, we recall moreover, that $\CGWH$ is a cartesian closed category, \cite{Lewis,Strickland}.
 Given CGWH spaces, $X$ and $Y$, the space of maps from $X$ to $Y$, will {be denoted both by $Y^X$ and by $\TOP(X,Y)$.
 If $X$ is compact Hausdorff, the topology on $Y^X$ is the $k$-ification of the compact-open topology on the set of maps from $X$ to $Y$.} \item As in \cite{Strickland,Lewis}, a subset, $A$, of a CGWH space, $X$, will be always be given the $k$-ification of the topology induced by $X$, called the \emph{CGWH induced topology}.
-Note that \begin{itemize} \item if $F$ is closed in $X$, then $F$ with the induced topology from $X$ is already CGWH, so $k$ will not modify the topology, hence the CGWH induced topology on $F$ is the usual induced topology on $F$ as a subspace of $X$; \item if $A\subset B \subset X$, then the $k$-ification of the topology that $X$ induces on $A$ coincides with the $k$-ification of the topology that $B$, with the $k$-ification of the induced topology from $X$, induces on $A$; \item the inclusion, $A \to X$, is continuous, \item[] and \item if $A\subset X$, and $f\colon Y \to A$, with both $X$ and $Y$ being CGWH spaces, then $f$ is continuous (where $A$ has the $k$-ification of the induced topology) if, and only if, $f$ is continuous when considered as a map from $Y $ to $X$. \end{itemize} \item Given a CGWH space, $X$, then $X^I$ denotes the space of maps from $I=[0,1]$ to $X$ with the $k$-ification of the compact-open topology.
+Note that \begin{itemize} \item if $F$ is closed in $X$, then $F$ with the induced topology from $X$ is already CGWH, so $k$ will not modify the topology, hence the CGWH induced topology on $F$ is the usual induced topology on $F$ as a subspace of $X$; \item if $A\subseteq B \subseteq X$, then the $k$-ification of the topology that $X$ induces on $A$ coincides with the $k$-ification of the topology that $B$, with the $k$-ification of the induced topology from $X$, induces on $A$; \item the inclusion, $A \to X$, is continuous, \item[] and \item if $A\subseteq X$, and $f\colon Y \to A$, with both $X$ and $Y$ being CGWH spaces, then $f$ is continuous (where $A$ has the $k$-ification of the induced topology) if, and only if, $f$ is continuous when considered as a map from $Y $ to $X$. \end{itemize} \item Given a CGWH space, $X$, then $X^I$ denotes the space of maps from $I=[0,1]$ to $X$, with the $k$-ification of the compact-open topology.
 We have continuous maps, which we will often denote, $s:=s_X, t:=t_X\colon X^I \to X$ with $s(\gamma)=\gamma(0)$ and $t(\gamma)=\gamma(1)$.
 The notation emphasises that these pick out the \emph{source} and \emph{target} of a path.
-Alternative notation will sometimes be used, for instance, $e^0(X)$ and $e^1(X)$, standing for \emph{evaluation at 0 or 1}, as these are more natural if considering $X^I$ as being a `cocylinder' on $X$, i.e. dual to the usual cylinder $X\times I$, when dealing with homotopies between maps.
-In a particular circumstance, in which such a notation might lead to clashes or confusion, we may substitute other notation, but will note the substitution nearer the place it is used\footnote{An instant of this is when handling simplicial sets, where $s$ is used, almost universally in the literature, for the degeneracy mappings, so conflicts with $s$ as `source'.}